Collegium Vocale

 Lied Recital

-Guy Cutting, Georg Ireland
+Guy Cutting (tenor), Georg Ireland (piano)

 A refined morning recital of Lieder in the serene acoustics of Asciano.
 Experience the delicate interplay between voice and piano.